Critical Behavior and Fractality in Shallow One-Dimensional Quasiperiodic Potentials: Tight-binding limit and Aubry-Andr e model

 Finally, we illustrate here the difference between the IPR and the Lyapunov exponent as probes of localization.
 On Fig.~\ref{fig:Mq}, we plot the ground-state wavefunction for the AA model slightly above the critical point, namely $\Delta/J = 2.05$.
 The wavefunction shows a clear exponential localization in the wings.
-The dahsed red lines are the fitted exponential function $\vert\psi\vert= e^{-\gamma|x-x_0|}$ with the localization center $x_0$ and the Lyapunov exponent $\gamma$.
-It yields $\gamma=6.20\times10^{-3}\pm6.85\times10^{-5}$.
-However, the wavefunction is not a pure exponential functions.
+The dahsed red lines are the fitted exponential function $\vert\psi\vert \propto e^{-\gamma|x-x_0|}$ with the localization center $x_0$ and the Lyapunov exponent $\gamma$ as fitting parameters.
+It yields $\gamma=6.2\times10^{-3}\pm6.85\times10^{-5}$.
+However, the wavefunction is not a pure exponential function.
 In particular, it shows a core about one order of magnitude larger than the exponential fit at the localization center $x_0$.
 This core dominates the IPR.
-For instance, computing the IPR, restricting the wavefunction to the range $[x_1,x_2]$ such that $\psi(x_1)=\psi(x_2)=0.01\psi(x_0)$, $99.5\%$ of the value found for the full wavefunction.
-Therefore, the IPR is independent of the exponential behaviour of the tails, and the IPR and Lyapunov exponent yield different information about localization.
+For instance, restricting the wavefunction to the range $[x_1,x_2]$ such that $\psi(x_1)=\psi(x_2)=0.01\psi(x_0)$, we find that the IPR is $99.5\%$ of the value found for the full wavefunction.
+Therefore, the IPR is independent of the exponential behaviour of the tails, and the IPR and Lyapunov exponent yield different pieces of information about localization.
 In particular, they are characterized by different critical exponents at the critical point $\Delta=2J$: We find

 with $\nu \simeq 0.33 \pm 0.015$ and $\beta \simeq 0.96 \pm 0.04$.